 2. Inspect Exported Data

-Review what was exported before loading to Pluto:
+Review what was exported before loading to Pluto:- Number of projects and runs

 - Breakdown of attribute types